-An access aisle is the striped area adjacent to an accessible parking space.
-The purpose of an access aisle is to provide space for an individual with a disability to transfer between a vehicle in the accessible space and a mobility device, like a wheelchair or scooter.
+An access aisle is the striped area next to an accessible parking space.
+An access aisle provides space for an individual with a disability to transfer between a vehicle in the accessible space and a mobility device, like a wheelchair or scooter.
 It is important to keep an access aisle clear so it can be used for its intended purpose.
-To comply with the law, an access aisle for a car parking space must be at least 5-feet wide.
-For a van, however, the access aisle must be at least 8-feet wide—though if a van-accessible parking space is at least 11-feet wide, the access aisle need be only 5-feet wide.
+To comply with the law, an access aisle for a car parking space must be at least 5 feet wide.
+For a van, however, the access aisle must be at least 8 feet wide—though if a van-accessible parking space is at least 11 feet wide, the access aisle need be only 5 feet wide.
 The 2010 ADA Standards for Accessible Design contain the scoping and technical requirements for access aisles.

 The ADA and Parking

 Accessible parking is a common feature in parking lots—and a common topic in questions posed on the...